nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix E: Product Survey

-1. **Fantastical**
+## Fantastical
+#### Strengths

-1a.
-It has a good and clean UI, really simple to use. <br>
+1. It has a good and clean UI, really simple to use. <br>
-1b.
-It has integration with all iOS products, i.e. mac, iphone, ipad etc. <br>
+2. It has integration with all iOS products, i.e. mac, iphone, ipad etc. <br>
-1c.
-Includes all CRUD features. <br>
+3. Includes all CRUD features. <br>
-1d.
-It has a reminder function. <br>
+4. It has a reminder function. <br>
-1e.
-Has a list of all upcoming tasks for the week at the left hand side. <br>
+5. Has a list of all upcoming tasks for the week at the left hand side. <br>
-1f.
-Has natural language processing, can add events using Siri. <br>
+6. Has natural language processing, can add events using Siri. <br>
-1g.
-Locations added when creating events are automatically shown in google/apple map when clicked. <br>
+7. Locations added when creating events are automatically shown in google/apple map when clicked. <br>
-1h.
-Automatically syncs with apple calendar, updates and syncs on the go. <br>
+8. Automatically syncs with apple calendar, updates and syncs on the go. <br>

+#### Weakness

+1. Limited features for free users. <br>
+2. Hard to categorise tasks. <br>
+3. Can be difficult to use for first time users <br>
+4. No support for ipad.
+5. No alert when event is starting

 ## Google Cal
 #### Strengths